 [Circuit]A simplified circuit diagram of the resistance measuring circuit.

-A bank of six PNP 2N2955 bipolar transistors mounted in parallel on an aluminium plate provided a controlled current of up to 20 at 20 V for the coaxial heater.
+A bank of six PNP 2N2955 bipolar transistors mounted in parallel on an aluminium plate provided a controlled current of up to 20 A at 20 V for the coaxial heater.
 The mounting plate was air-cooled by two 4-inch fans.

 A two-stage control system controlled the current.
 The first stage of the control system was a PID controller implemented in LabVIEW.
 The process variable was the temperature of the coaxial heater, as calculated from its electrical resistance, and the set value was determined by the desired chromatographic temperature program.
 The manipulated variable was the voltage of the digital-to-analog converter converter (DAC) of the data acquisition board.
 The final stage was an electronic system, where the voltage applied to the coaxial heater was the process variable, and the set value was a voltage provided by the DAC.
 The manipulated variable was the base current of the power transistors.
 In summary, the software set a voltage, which set the power of the coaxial heater.
-Thed two-stage design allows for switching of the power to the coaxial heater from computer control to manual control, via a potentiometer on the instrument front panel.
+The two-stage design allows for switching of the power to the coaxial heater from computer control to manual control, via a potentiometer on the instrument front panel.
 Being able to control the power of the coaxial heater manually is extremely useful during development and fault-finding.

 AD595 monolithic thermocouple amplifiers (Analog Devices) with integral cold junction compensation was used to condition the signal of the K-type thermocouples that were used for temperature monitoring and calibration.

 Solid state relays (Opto 22, Model 240D3) were used to switch the inlet and outlet T-piece block cartridge heaters (described above) on and off.
 Pulse width modulation, implemented in software, was used to control the amount of heat produced by the cartridge heaters, and hence the temperature of the T-piece blocks.
+Hoe word die isolasie van die verhitting-stroombeheer circuit verseker?

 A PCI-6014 multifunction data acquisition board (National Instruments) was used to interface the electronics with the computer.